-A recent literature shows that the remaining gender inequality in labor market outcomes can be attributed largely to the negative effects of children on women relative to men (Kleven et al. 2019a,b; Cortés and Pan 2023).
+A recent literature shows that the remaining gender inequality in labor market outcomes can be attributed largely to child penalties-the negative effects of parenthood on women relative to men (Kleven et al. 2019a,b; Cortés and Pan 2023).
 Research on the mechanisms that drive child penalties suggests that social norms and culture play an important role.
-For example, epidemiological studies of movers and migrants find strong effects of the culture in which girls grow up on their child penalties later in life (Boelmann et al. 2023; Kleven 2024).
+For example, epidemiological studies of movers and migrants find strong effects of the culture in which girls grow up on their child penalties later in life (Boelmann et al. 2025; Kleven 2025).

-While the prior evidence on social norms provides an important starting point, it does not reveal the specific channels through which childhood environment shape preferences and ultimately child penalties.
+While the prior evidence on social norms provides an important starting point, it does not reveal the specific channels through which childhood environment shapes preferences and ultimately child penalties.
 This limits our understanding of why gender inequality changes over time and how we might influence it through public policy.
-In this paper, we contribute to this question by investigating if exposure to different parental role models during adolescence influences the subsequent child penalty on women.
-Our hypothesis is that adolescent girls who are socialized in an environment where most mothers work are more likely to develop a gender-role ideal that reconciles career and motherhood, compared to girls who are socialized in an environment where most mothers stay at home (Olivetti et al. 2020).
+We contribute to this question by investigating if exposure to different parental role models during adolescence influences child penalties in adulthood.
+Our hypothesis is that adolescent girls who are socialized in an environment where most mothers work are more likely to develop a gender-role ideal that reconciles career and motherhood (Olivetti et al. 2020).
 These ideals and expectations, in turn, are likely to shape adult choices and outcomes.

 To study this question, we leverage rich longitudinal data on US teenagers, linking them to their middle- and high-school peers and following them into adulthood as they eventually become parents.
 The data include labor market information on the parents of their classmates, allowing us to investigate if the family role models of their peers shape outcomes later in life.
 To overcome identification challenges, we exploit idiosyncratic variation in the employment outcomes of peers' parents across different cohorts of students within schools.
-This approach was first proposed by Hoxby (2000) to estimate the impact of classmates' gender and race, and it has been widely used to study peer effects in education and labor market outcomes (Hoxby 2000; Hanushek et al. 2002; Angrist and Lang

-2004; Friesen and Krauth 2007; Lavy and Schlosser 2011; Lavy et al. 2012; Olivetti et al. 2020).
-As far as we are aware, the approach has never been used to study child penalties, presumably because of the empirical challenges of doing so.
-It requires data that allow for credibly estimating child penalties and linking those child penalty estimates to exogenous variation in childhood peer composition.
+This approach was first proposed by Hoxby (2000) to estimate the impact of classmates' gender and race, and has been widely used to study peer effects in education and labor market outcomes (Hoxby 2000; Hanushek et al. 2002; Angrist and Lang 2004; Friesen and Krauth 2007; Lavy and Schlosser 2011; Lavy et al. 2012; Olivetti et al. 2020).
+As far as we are aware, it has never been used to study child penalties, presumably because of the empirical challenges involved.
+Doing so requires data that allow for credibly estimating child penalties and linking those child penalty estimates to exogenous variation in childhood peer composition.

 As in the existing literature, we estimate child penalties based on event studies of first child birth (Kleven et al. 2019b).
-We augment the standard approach to allow for heterogeneous treatment effects by exposure to working mothers (or fathers) among middle-and high-school peers.
+We augment the standard approach to allow for heterogeneous treatment effects by exposure to working mothers (or fathers) among middleand high-school peers.
 Our preferred specification interacts the event time dummies with quantile of exposure, controlling for school and cohort fixed effects.
-We provide balance tests showing that, conditional on the fixed effects, there are no statistically significant differences in pre-child characteristics between individuals with high and low exposure to working mothers.
+We provide balance tests showing that, conditional on the fixed effects, there are no statistically significant differences in the pre-child characteristics of individuals with high and low exposure to working parents.